avargasv/ContribsGH-A/PostA.md

 ----------------------------------------------------------------------------------------------------------------

-Where we can see that the elapsed time now is reduced roughly to the tenth-part of the previous call.
+Here we can see that the elapsed time is reduced to approximately one tenth of that used by the previous call.
-This exemplifies the huge gains that can be expected from the use of our repository actors as a cache.
+This exemplifies the huge gains that can be expected from using our repository actors as a cache.

-## 4. Further alternative solutions to our problem
+## 5. Further alternative solutions to our problem

 The next installment of this series will present a fourth version of our REST service, adding a cache to the second version, implemented by means of a REDIS in-memory key-value database.